Social Enterprise – it’s moving forward!

 - Social entrepreneurship is gaining momentum

-In early 2017, it was announced that regional economic development minister Michael Ring TD was to bring forward a Irish national policy for social enterprise some four years after a Forfas report recommended such an action.
+In early 2017, it was announced that regional economic development minister Michael Ring TD was to bring forward an Irish national policy for social enterprise some four years after a Forfas report recommended such an action.
 This long-awaited policy can help Ireland create a well-defined social enterprise sector.

 Once the sector has a formal and defined status there is potential to access funding for good ideas and combined with strong leadership these ideas can grow and develop to service the needs of many local communities, individuals and groups.

-Potential funding sources include the European Fund for Strategic Investment, a variety of grants as well income from government tenders and business contracts for the delivery of services.
+Potential funding sources include the European Fund for Strategic Investment, a variety of grants as well as income from government tenders and business contracts for the delivery of services.

 Social Enterprise at Work

 Recycle IT operate an electrical recycling business in the social economy sector with the aims of creating social, economic and environmental value.
 Our team provide recycling services for communities and the market.
-Any profits generated are used to support social objectives which include a range of community focused services.
+Any profits generated are used to support social objectives which include a range of community-focused services.

 Profit are not shared with company directors and the organisation has no commercial stakeholders.
 Our board is voluntary and any profits are reinvested in recycling operations.
 Recycle IT is a not for profit Social Enterprise.